This post may contain affiliate links. Read my full disclosure policy.

 Jamu Juice!
-Bali’s all-natural, anti-inflammatory elixir- made with fresh turmeric, ginger, honey and a squeeze of lemon.
+Bali’s all-natural, anti-inflammatory juice made with fresh turmeric root, ginger, honey and a squeeze of lemon.
 Heals and soothes the body!
 Make a big batch and serve hot or cold during the busy work week!

 Hello friends.
-This is a recipe from Bali, called Jamu, or Jamu Juice!
-An all-natural, anti-inflammatory elixir, made with fresh turmeric, ginger, honey ( OR maple) and a squeeze of lemon – that can be served warm like tea or chilled – which has become a godsend ever since we got back from our trip there last spring.
+This is a recipe from Bali, called Jamu, or Jamu Juice we recently discovered while visiting spring.
+It is an all-natural, anti-inflammatory juice, made with fresh turmeric root, ginger, honey (OR maple) and a squeeze of lemon – that can be served warm like tea or chilled – which has become a godsend ever since we got back from our trip there last spring.

 It’s very simple to make and very often I’ll make a quick batch on Sunday and then drink it during the week.